 Henley Literary Festival 2018

-The 2018 Festival runs from Saturday 29th September to Sunday 7th October.
-You can find details of the full programme here, including the latest information about ticket availability.
-Here are details of the events I will be attending this year.
+The 2018 Festival took place from Saturday 29th September to Sunday 7th October.
+Below are details of the events I attended with links to my reviews.

 Henley Literary Festival 2017